bgcarlisle/ctcovidstop/README.md

 data(c19stoppedtrials)
 ```

-This package provides a data frame, `c19stoppedtrials`, which can be loaded
+This package provides a data frame, `c19stoppedtrials`, which can be
-via the *R* package with `data(c19stoppedtrials)`.
-The same data frame is
+loaded via the *R* package with `data(c19stoppedtrials)`.
+The same
-also provided as a CSV in this repository as
+data frame is also provided as a CSV in this repository as
 `inst/extdata/c19stoppedtrials.csv`.

-`c19stoppedtrials` contains 8 columns.
-See below for example rows:
+`c19stoppedtrials` contains 13,323 rows of 8 columns.
+See below for
+example rows:

 | `nctid`     | `stop_date` | `stop_status` | `restart_date` | `restart_status` | `why_stopped`                                | `covid19_explicit` | `restart_expected` |
 |-------------|-------------|---------------|----------------|------------------|----------------------------------------------|--------------------|--------------------|